manojadams/react-templates/README.md

+# React Templates

-# About
+## About
-A collection of react templates
+A collection of quick-start react templates